Direct answer

 Common mistakes when planning mock exams

-- Taking many full mocks without changing the review method
+- Taking excessive full mocks without improving review quality

 - Counting repeated questions as new evidence